Nishchalananda Saraswati: Career

 He participated in cow protection movements and was imprisoned for 52 days in 1966 for his advocacy in Dharma Samrat Karpatriji Maharaj’s protests against cow slaughtering.
 On 11 April 1974 in Haridwar, he was ordained into Sannyasa by Swami Karapatri, who bestowed upon him the monastic name Nishchalananda Saraswati.

-His was appointed 145th Shankaracharya of the Govardhan Math in Puri by Swami Niranjanadev Tirtha ji Maharaj on 9 February 1992 (Vikram Samvat 2048).
+He was appointed 145th Shankaracharya of the Govardhan Math in Puri by Swami Niranjanadev Tirtha ji Maharaj on 9 February 1992 (Vikram Samvat 2048).

 On 11 February 2018, the silver jubilee (25th anniversary) of the pattabhisheka of Swami Nishchalananda Saraswati was celebrated in Puri, attended by the Chief Minister of Odisha, Naveen Patnaik, former King of Nepal, Gyanendra Bir Bikram Shah Dev, and Gajapati Maharaja Dibyasingha Deba of Puri.